GoogleCloudPlatform/spanner-migration-tool/postgres/README.md

 Spanner does not currently support default values.
 We drop these PostgreSQL features during conversion.

+### Secondary Indexes

+The tool maps PostgresSQL secondary indexes to spanner secondary indexes, and preserves constraint names where possible.
+The tool also maps `UNIQUE` constraint into `UNIQUE` secondary index, Check [here](https://cloud.google.com/spanner/docs/migrating-postgres-spanner#indexes) for more details.

 ### Other PostgreSQL features

 PostgreSQL has many other features we haven't discussed, including functions,